abubakar-shaikh-dev/roadmaps/nextjs.md

 - Dynamic routing with `[slug].js` and `[id].js`
 - CSS-in-JS with styled-components or other libraries

+**Mini Project Task Challenge**: Create a simple static website with multiple pages using Next.js.
+Implement a navigation bar to move between pages.
+Use CSS-in-JS for styling.

 ## Advanced Routing and Navigation

 - Nested routing with nested folders and `useRouter`